okeefe123/Metropolitan-Transportation-Commission/README.md

 # Project 3: QA/QC Incoming Jurisdiction Information:

-###Goals:
+### Goals:

-1. Given entries from a jurisdiction, track and analyze the changes from any previous table version.
+1. Given entries from a jurisdiction via BASIS website, track and analyze the changes from any previous table version.
     a.
 Determine Metrics that can be used as a reflection of valid entries
     b.
 Generalize to compare any updated entry with any master table enty which shares same unique key